-I posted something on Twitter about the importance of strength for sports.
+I posted something on X/Twitter about the importance of strength for sports.
 For me, strength is critical for athletes.
 Strength provides the foundation for speed, for explosiveness, for being able to perform a great many sports skills well, and for injury prevention.
 In some sports, like American football, it’s important because the sport is a contact sport.

 Having said that, there are diminishing returns for strength.
 After a certain point, athletes begin to get closer to their genetic potential in terms of strength.
 When we reach that point, the gains slow down dramatically.
 We have to do more, train harder, and be much more purposeful about gaining even a few pounds on our lifts.
 As we do that, we also have to take greater and greater risks to make those gains.

 The closer we are to our genetic potential in terms of strength, the harder we have to train to make even minimal gains.
 This means there is increased risk of injury from that training.
 This is a problem because if we hurt the athlete in the weight room then they are not able to perform on the field or on the court.
-Keep in mind that strength and conditioning for sports is about improving sports performance and preventing injuries, not to build the best lifters possible.
+Keep in perspective that strength and conditioning for sports is about improving sports performance and preventing injuries, not to build the best lifters possible.

 Now, most athletes aren’t going to reach this point.
 But, how do we know when we have enough strength?
 And once we have enough strength, what do we do then?